Skip to content

 A native of Grants Pass, Tripp fondly remembers regularly waking before dawn as a high schooler to make the drive to Mt.
 Ashland in a Navy-surplus Suburban with his closest friends.
 After returning to Grants Pass from college in New Mexico, Tripp decided he wanted to ski more and better, and to give back, and joined the Mt.
 Ashland Ski Patrol as a volunteer.
 After a decade of patrolling, Tripp now serves on the Patrol’s executive board, and is a skiing, tobogganing, and first aid instructor.
 You’ve no doubt seen him in uniform on the hill.

 Off the hill, Tripp is a Sr. Finance Manager for Dutch Bros Coffee.
-In addition to his services on the MAA and MASP boards, Tripp is currently a director of the Redwood Foundation for Education, a member of the City of Grants Pass’ Budget Committee, and has previously served on the City of Grants Pass – Josephine County joint Economic Development Committee.
+In addition to his services on the MAA and MASP boards, Tripp is currently a director of the Redwood Foundation for Education, a member of the City of Grants Pass’ Budget Committee, and has previously served on the City of Grants Pass – Josephine County Joint Economic Development Committee.
 Tripp holds a B.A. in Liberal Arts from St. John’s College, Santa Fe; and a Master of Business Administration from Harvard Business School.

 Menu